Fitzentoaster/MARIE-SIM/README.md

 any output to the console, then dump the main memory and registers upon completion.

 # ASSEMBLER INSTRUCTIONS
-The code is wonky and needs a lot of work, but the assembler WIP will assemble code in the right format successfully.
-It's based loosely on IBM Assembler format but modified for my own purposes and to make it easier to work.
+The code is wonky and needs a lot of work, but the assembler will assemble code in the right format successfully.
+It's based loosely on IBM Assembler format but modified for my own purposes and to make it easier to work with on my end.
 To use it once it's compiled, the first argument is the input file (the assembly code to assemble) and the second argument is the output location.
 NOTE The assembler is in a very early testing phase.
 Don't get mad that the code is so wonky!

 ## Format